Get help

 You can have a list of available settings, with their documentation, by running liquidsoap --list-settings.

-The output of these commands is a valid liquidsoap script, which you can edit to set the values that you want, and load it (implicitly or not) before you other scripts.
+The output is a valid liquidsoap script that you can edit to set the values you want, then load it (implicitly or explicitly) before your other scripts.

 You can browse online the list of available settings.